Sheikh Ahmad (nobleman of Siam)

 Sheikh Ahmad (ca. 1543–1631), sometimes referred to as Ahmad Qomi or Ahmad Kuni, among other variations, was a Persian-born merchant who settled in the Siamese Ayutthaya Kingdom in the early 17th century.
 He became a powerful official in the Siamese court, where he was given the name and title of Chaophraya Boworn Rajnayok (เจ้าพระยาบวรราชนายก).
 He was the ancestor of the powerful Bunnag family.

 Origins and early life

-Ahmad was born in Persia about 1543.
-He is sometimes said to be from the city of Qom, south of Tehran.
+Ahmad was born in Persia about 1543, and is sometimes said to be from the city of Qom, south of Tehran.
 However, this is disputed by his descendant Tej Bunnag, Thailand's Minister of Foreign Affairs, who claimed his ancestor hailed from a town called Guni in the Mazandaran/Astarabad region south of the Caspian Sea.
 He had a brother, Muhammad Said, who would later immigrate along with him to Siam.
 They may have arrived in Siam as early as 1595 or possibly in the early years of the 17th century.
 He set up a trading establishment in the Ghayee landing district, took a Thai wife, and became quite wealthy and prosperous.